-The Healthcare Fraud Prevention Partnership (HFPP) is a voluntary public/private partnership between the Federal Government, state and local agencies, law enforcement entities, private health insurance plans, employer organizations, and health care anti-fraud associations.
+The Health Care Fraud Prevention Partnership (HFPP) is a voluntary public/private partnership among the Federal Government, state agencies, law enforcement, private health insurance plans, employer organizations, and health care anti-fraud associations.
 The purpose of the partnership is to exchange data and information between the partners to help improve capabilities to fight fraud, waste, and abuse in the health care industry.
-In FY 2019, the HFPP reached a membership level of 144 Partner organizations.
-10 Collectively, these organizations represent more than 215 million covered lives, equivalent to more than three out of four insured Americans.
-Thirty-four of the current partners are actively submitting claim level data, representing 100 million individuals, or more than one in three insured Americans.
+In FY 2020, the HFPP reached a membership level of 172 partners organizations.
+Collectively, these organizations represent more than 218 million covered lives, equivalent to more than three out of four insured Americans.
+Forty of the current partners are actively submitting claim level data, representing more than 104 million individuals, or more than one in three insured Americans.

-During FY 2019, the HFPP completed a number of studies using multiple partner data to address fraud, waste, and abuse.
-The HFPP also held quarterly Regional Information Sharing Sessions throughout FY 2019, allowing partners to participate in case sharing sessions, listen to panel discussions, receive updates from law enforcement, and collaborate with members from across the Partnership.
-In the summer of 2019, the HFPP published an issue paper to the Partnership titled "Fraud & Abuse in Recovery Treatment Services for Substance Use Disorders: An Issue Paper by the Healthcare Fraud Prevention Partnership."
-In September 2019, the HFPP also hosted its annual Executive Board meeting, which expanded participation to include Partner executive leadership, and provided an opportunity for attendees to review HFPP successes and strategies.
+During FY 2020, the HFPP completed a number of studies using multiple partner data to address fraud, waste, and abuse.
+The HFPP also held quarterly Regional Information Sharing Sessions throughout FY 2020, allowing partners to participate in case sharing sessions, listen to panel discussions, receive updates from law enforcement, and collaborate with members from across the Partnership.
+In the summer of 2020, the HFPP also published an issue paper titled "Genetic Testing Fraud, Waste and Abuse," which identifies several systemic challenges that HFPP Partners believe make genetic testing vulnerable to program integrity concerns.